 Before you can start tracking your spending, you’ve got to set your budgets!
-Break your budget up rather than putting it in one lump sum.
-It makes it easier to track and much more realistic to actually follow.
+Break your budget down rather than putting it in one lump sum.
+That makes it easier to track and much more realistic to actually follow.
 Here are the budgets that I would DEFINITELY suggest setting and sticking to!

-- Gifts – You can get some great gift giving hacks HERE, and learn how much you should be spending and how to do it on a budget!
+- Gifts – We have some great gift giving hacks to show you how much you should be spending and how to do it on a budget!
 We also go into great detail over how much to spend on your kids and family in our How Much to Spend on Christmas post.
-Whatever you decide, come up with a budget for each person that you’ll be giving a gift to.
+Whatever you decide, come up with a budget for each person you’ll be giving a gift to.

 - Stockings – It is so easy to spend a fortune on stockings, but I’m going to help you to put a stop to that!
-Check out THIS post to see how we budget for our stockings, as well as get some cheap stocking stuffer ideas.
+Check out our Christmas Stockings 101 post and see how we budget for our stockings, as well as get some cheap stocking stuffer ideas.

-- Travel – This is one of those areas that you may not think about, but it can really cost a lot.
+- Travel – This is one of those areas that can really cost a lot.
 Learn how to budget for holiday travel so you can prepare for those costs as painlessly as possible.

 - Food – This can really be a large amount if you’re hosting guests for the holidays.
-Check out THIS post to see how you can save a little money on your holiday food!
+Save some money and your budget on holiday food!

-- Supplies – This would include decor, paper plates, plasticware, napkins, things like that.
+- Supplies – This would include decor, paper plates, plasticware, napkins, and things like that.
 Pretty much anything you would need to entertain on a budget.

 HOW TO USE THE HOLIDAY BUDGET TRACKER ENVELOPES

-Now that you’ve printed out your envelopes, you need to write each budget or person’s name on the side of each box.
+Now that you’ve printed out your envelopes, write each budget or person’s name on the side of each box.
 Then, write their total budgets for Christmas on the top line.

 Every time you spend something, subtract from the total in that square.
 This allows you to always see how much you have remaining.
 When the budget is gone, it’s gone!
-If you realize that you need more money, then return something that's not a necessity to the store (or take it out of your online shopping cart).
+If you realize you need more money, then return something that's not a necessity to the store (or take it out of your online shopping cart).

 CAN YOU BORROW FROM OTHER BUDGETS?

 As with my regular envelope budgeting method, you can borrow from other budgets.
 Just do so sparingly!
-As mentioned in my How Much to Spend on Christmas post, your 2 year old probably won't need more than $30 for Christmas, so the extra $20 can go to a teenager who needs more.
+As mentioned in my How Much to Spend on Christmas post, your 2-year-old probably won't need more than $30 for Christmas, so the extra $20 can go to a teenager who needs more.

 KEEP YOUR RECEIPTS